graphile/graphile.github.io/src/pages/postgraphile/make-process-schema-plugin.md

  - Replacing the schema with a mocked version or a derivative version (e.g. stitching it with another schema)
  - Integrating with third-party libraries such as `graphql-middleware` or `graphql-shield` which mutate the GraphQLSchema after it has been constructed

+The plugin accepts one argument: a schema processing function which will be called with the generated schema and must either return the same schema (e.g. if you're doing a read-only operation, or mutating the schema directly) or return an alternative schema (e.g. a derivative).

 ### Example

 ```js